– WEIGHT LOSS –

 As a teenager, I’d been diagnosed with Poly-Cystic Ovarian Syndrome, so I’ve always known that sugar was a particular problem for me.
 When I cut sugar out of my diet, my periods returned to normal, my moods were lighter and my energy soared.
 Cutting sugar from my diet helped me to stay slim and avoid all the other problems that went hand in hand with this hormonal imbalance.
 Although cutting sugar had worked in the past, it wasn’t working now.
 I was missing something.

-It wasn’t until a chance conversation (on the subject of fatty liver in fact) that I began to realize that everything I thought I knew about diet and food was flawed.
+It wasn’t until a chance conversation with a friend (randomly on the subject of her husband’s fatty liver,) that I realized what I thought I knew about the food I was eating wasn’t the full story.
 Following conventional guidelines wouldn’t help me.
 Although sugar was a problem – I’d totally ignored the role of insulin (the fat storing hormone) that comes along with many metabolic conditions including PCOS.

-In a light bulb moment, I realized that the amount of carbohydrates I was eating (potatoes, rice, pasta and bread) was what was really driving my weight problem.
-As soon as I ate them my body went straight to work converting them into blood sugar and storing it as fat.
+In that light bulb moment, I realized that the amount of carbohydrates I was eating (potatoes, brown rice, and wholegrain pasta) was what was really driving my weight problem.
+As soon as I ate those high carb foods, my body went straight to work converting them into blood sugar and then storing it as fat.